 The Process

-The process is always evolving.
-Laura Levitt has always had a fascination with textiles / fabrics / sewing / color / and personal style.
+Laura Levitt has always had a fascination with fabric, texture and colour.

-As always, upcycled vests, jackets, sweaters and T-shirts are re-invented/ re-worked and given a second, upgraded life .
+Upcycled vests, jackets, sweaters and tee shirts are re-invented/ re-worked and given a second, "uplifted "life .

 When deciding to expand into designing and making new garments, the motivation was to create things that weren’t being made or easy to find: